kcl-lang/intellij-kcl/README.md

 The KCL IntelliJ IDEA plugin provides rich language support for the [KCL language](https://kcl-lang.io/).

-In addition, we also have a plugin implemented based on the LSP(Language Server Protocol), which can be found [here](https://github.com/kcl-lang/intellij-kcl-lsp)
 <!-- Plugin description end -->
 ## Quick Start